 Sloshing in Tank

-It’s a part of tutorial, i used to teach in my training workshop at IHA.
+It’s part of the tutorial, I used to teach in my training workshop at IHA.
 It’s the sloshing tank.
 The grid is created with blockMesh and snappyHexMesh.
 The tank moving is supported with dynamicMesh in the solver interDyMFoam.

 Hi Nima.
 After having used OLAFOAM, IHFOAM (now included in OpenFOAMv1712) and the OpenFOAM 5 implementation, I must say that I still get the best wave results with OLAFOAM, so there is still need to install it, at least for me!